islamafifi17/sample-kubernetes-ruby/README.md

 **Scalability Flavor**:

-  •	Not implemented now but in real env we can some kind of metrics server to enable kubernetes auto scaling depending on some thresholds like cpu,memory
+  •	Not implemented now but in real env we have can some kind of metrics server to enable kubernetes auto scaling depending on some thresholds like cpu,memory

 **How To Use**?